Our charitable and community work

 David Nott Foundation

-David Nott Foundation will deliver interactive Hostile Environment Surgical Training, United Kingdom (HEST-UK) to prepare surgeons who intend to work on the frontline.
+David Nott Foundation will fund the course fees of surgeons from low and middle-income countries to attend their Hostile Environment Surgical Training, United Kingdom (HEST-UK), to prepare them to work on the frontline.

 Doctors of the World UK